 Through a Stranger’s Eyes

 Joe Rodriguez once read somewhere or perhaps heard someone say that: to really know or understand something it’s important to look to the past.
-His story begins thirty years ago.
+His story begins thirty-one years ago.
 Like many people, he grew up under modest conditions in San Antonio, Texas—although at times his family may have been considered poor by government standards.
 Joe’s mother had him and his twin sister: Jennifer—whom he considers to be one of the primary driving forces in his life—at the young age of 17.
 His mother was a victim of domestic violence; and by the age of six, Joe had lost his biological father to an ill temper and alcohol.
 While those unfortunate circumstances may have set anyone back, they didn’t deter Joe from pursuing his passion for service and finding unique ways to communicate his thoughts and ideas as a writer.

 A Call to Service